-Faculty hired after 2005/06 may be offered a pre-tenure leave (see handbook Ch.
+Incoming faculty are eligible for resources from the dean of the college to assist in getting research programs up and running.
+Newly hired tenure-track faculty may be offered a pretenure leave (see handbook Ch.
 7).
 The handbook stresses that the purpose of such leave is to work on significant scholarly endeavors.
-It should be emphasized that the pretenure leave is only for research-related activities as detailed in the leave proposal submitted by junior faculty and approved by Faculty Review Committee and the Dean.
-Junior faculty are in no way obligated to, and should be discouraged from, work related to teaching and service, including program meetings during their leave.
+It should be emphasized that the pre-tenure leave is only for research-related activities as detailed in the leave proposal submitted by junior faculty and approved by Faculty Review Committee and the dean.
+Junior faculty are in no way obligated, and should be discouraged from, work related to teaching and service, including department meetings during their leave.
 Faculty are expected to produce peer-reviewed professional expression based on the work proposed and completed during the leave.

-As with teaching, junior faculty are obligated to keep the program and program chair informed of research agendas and progress.
+As with teaching, junior faculty are obligated to keep the department and department chair informed of research agendas and progress.
 Written documentation of this should be included in portfolios submitted for pre-tenure reviews and the tenure hearing.
-Junior colleagues should provide annual updates to the program as part of the annual review process.
+Junior colleagues should provide annual updates to the department as part of the annual review process.